Please read these FAQs before booking your percussion degree recital in Meany Studio Theatre

 What paperwork is required before my recital can take place?

-- Meany Production Request Form - Once you have scheduled your recital through Julia, be sure to fill out and return the Meany Production Request Form – DUE 4 weeks prior to your recital.
+- Meany Production Request Form - This form is due to Bonnie Whiting 4 weeks prior to your recital.
 Meany Production Request Form.

-- Recital Jury Approval Form – download form This form requires the signatures of your instructor and your jury (1-3 other faculty members.
-For doctoral candidates, at least one member of the Graduate Faculty must be present at the recital jury and sign the form).
+- Recital Jury Approval Form – download form This form requires the signatures of your instructor and your jury (For doctoral candidates, at least one member of the Graduate Faculty must be present at the recital jury and sign the form).
 It goes into your permanent file to serve as partial documentation of your recital.
-Turn it in to your Advisor (Graduates: Brenda Banks; Undergraduates: Jennifer Grahl Miller, Room 116), after your jury and prior to your recital.
+Turn it in to your Advisor (Graduates: Brenda Banks; Undergraduates: Leann Martin, Room 116), after your jury and prior to your recital.

 What times do recitals take place in Meany Studio Theatre?